The Two Synod Solution

 authority on any Presbytery

-or on either Primary Synod
+of either Primary Synod

 (Auburn or Westminster).

-G-11.0506 If a congregation, after
+G-11.0506 If a congregation, subsequent

 Synods their Primary Synod